jashley82/jashley82.github.io/about.md

 permalink: /about/
 ---

-Hailing from Las Vegas, NV.
-Ice hockey player and metal-head.
+This is my personal blog that I use for trivial mundane purposes.

 ### More Information

-Web developer specializing in Python-Django development on a Linux environment.
+Web developer specializing in Python-Django and Ruby on Rails development on a Linux environment.

 ### Contact me